Find out if you can buy, import, consume or sell Tongkat Ali legally in Singapore with our HSA findings.

 Disclaimer:

 The content published on this website is for educational purposes and should not be viewed, read, or seen as a prescription or constitute any form of medical advice.
-We recommend you consult your nearest GP or doctors before consuming Tongkat Ali or any products which contain Tongkat Ali.
+We recommend you consult your nearest GP, the Singapore Health authorities or certified doctors before consuming Tongkat Ali or any products which contain Tongkat Ali extract.
 For further information, kindly refer to our Frequently Asked Questions (FAQ) for more information.